-Why Twitter Still Matters to Authors by Greenleaf
+Why Twitter Still Matters to Authors

-Can you believe Twitter is about to turn six years old already?
-With over 200 million active users, Twitter still represents one of the most powerful opportunities for building community and growing influence.
+These days, Twitter still represents one of the most powerful opportunities for building community and growing influence.

 When put to good use, Twitter can enhance your status as an expert, give you access to influencers, foster connections for new business ventures, and constantly expose you to fresh ideas from people all over the world.
 (And expose them to your ideas as well!)

 - For starters, if you’re not on Twitter, people are wondering where you are.
 If people are having a conversation about your book online, you should be an active participant as well.

 - Your readers are your greatest assets!
 Leverage your existing followers by communicating with them directly.
 Giving them personal access to you is what can transform a casual fan into a superfan.

 - The sky is the limit in terms of who and how many people you can connect with, including your current fans, potential fans,fellow authors, business people, and endless amounts of media including bloggers, journalists, reviewers, etc.

 If you have yet to get going on Twitter or just need some inspiration, here are a few tips:

 - Follow and engage with like-minded authors, business people, and others, commenting on their tweets and retweeting interesting subject matter.
 Follow their fans as well.

 - Post your own original content, including blog posts, articles, media coverage, videos, and photos.